Smart-Ace-Designs/ScriptoForm.Docs/README.md

+Note: This repository contains legacy documentation and is no longer maintained.
+The current ScriptoForm documentation is now available at: [ScriptoForm Docs](https://smartacedesigns-scriptoform-docs.netlify.app/)

 # ScriptoForm Documentation
 This repository provides the source for the ScriptoForm documentation GitHub pages.
 To view the documentation online, please see: